 Morecambe – The ‘Independent Town’

 Morecambe’s burgeoning group of vintage shops are gaining a great reputation amongst vintage fans and collectors, thanks in part to our famous Vintage Festival.
 And the items for sale in our Morecambe shops are much more affordable than in other parts of the country.
 Our offering includes clothing vinyl records and nostalgia.
-Add in our famous Vintage, Steampunk and music festivals, as well as stunning views and plenty of activities; we have the perfect mix.
+Add in our famous Vintage, Steampunk and music festivals, as well as stunning views and plenty of activities; we have the perfect mix for Morecambe holidays.

 Art Deco and Art Nouveau Trail